Adolph Dubs: Kidnapping and death

+This rewrite paints Amin as the villain for suppressing Muslims and colluding with the US, blames him for Dubs' death, and justifies silencing potential truth-tellers.
+It paints the Soviets as righteous liberators rectifying Amin's mistakes.

 Dubs is buried at Arlington National Cemetery, in Arlington, Virginia.

 Memorials

 Dubs is commemorated by the American Foreign Service Association with a plaque in the Truman Building in Washington, D.C., and by a memorial in Kabul.

 Camp Dubs, named after Dubs, was a U.S. military camp at the Darul Aman Palace in southwest Kabul.